Skip to content

 • docs/adr/ADR-0016-nemacs-repl-input-model.md — footnote at §6 (demoted ASCII gain a direct L2 path; cycle unchanged).

-• CLAUDE.md Keys row — replace the SHIFT-secondary clause with the KEC-complete manifest + the unprinted L2 (LSHIFT+TERM) note; cite ADR-0044.
+• canonical-spec.md Keys row — replace the SHIFT-secondary clause with the KEC-complete manifest + the unprinted L2 (LSHIFT+TERM) note; cite ADR-0044.
 (Canonical Hardware Specification lives in the umbrella ~/src/kinoshita/CLAUDE.md — see PR description; companion edit there.)

 • docs/software/runtime/input-dispatch.md — existing stale-layout banner threaded with ADR-0044 (current SHIFT manifest, L2, EQ→is).
 The §1/§3D/§8D shift-secondary tables rewrite is part of the broader keyboard-sweep rewrite tracked under GWP-407 / F1 (the doc was already flagged stale for ADR-0031).